 When researchers used only blood samples taken furthest from when participants were diagnosed with Alzheimer’s disease, they found changes in neurogenesis occurred 3.5 years before a clinical diagnosis. .

 Dr Edina Silajdži?, co-first author of the study, added: “Our results are extremely important, as they potentially allow us to predict the early onset of Alzheimer’s disease in a non-invasive way.
-This could complement other blood biomarkers that reflect classic signs of Alzheimer’s disease. disease, such as the accumulation of amyloid and tau (the “flagship” proteins of Alzheimer’s disease). »
+This might complement other blood biomarkers that reflect classic signs of Alzheimer’s disease. disease, such as the accumulation of amyloid and tau (the “flagship” proteins of Alzheimer’s disease). »

 Dr Hyunah Lee, co-lead author of the study, said: “It is now essential to validate these results with a larger and more diverse group of people.
-We are excited about the potential applications of the blood test we used.
+We are excited regarding the potential applications of the blood test we used.
 For example, it can help stratify people with memory problems for a clinical trial of Alzheimer’s disease-modifying drugs. »

 This study was made possible by funding from the John and Lucille van Geest Foundation, the Medical Research Council UK, the Cohen Charitable Trust, the Galen and Hilary Weston Foundation and the Rhodes Trust.